libvmmalloc – general purpose volatile memory allocation library

 void *malloc(size_t size); void free(void *ptr); void *calloc(size_t number, size_t size); void *realloc(void *ptr, size_t size); int posix_memalign(void **memptr, size_t alignment, size_t size); void *aligned_alloc(size_t alignment, size_t size); void *memalign(size_t alignment, size_t size); void *valloc(size_t size); void *pvalloc(size_t size); size_t malloc_usable_size(const void *ptr); void cfree(void *ptr);

-libvmmalloc transparently converts all dynamic memory allocations into Persistent Memory allocations.
+libvmmalloc transparently converts all the dynamic memory allocations into Persistent Memory allocations.

 The typical usage of libvmmalloc does not require any modification of the target program.
 It is enough to load libvmmalloc before all other libraries by setting the environment variable LD_PRELOAD.
-When used in that way, libvmmalloc interposes the standard system memory allocation routines, as defined in malloc(3), posix_memalign(3) and malloc_usable_size(3), and provides that all dynamic memory allocations are made from a memory pool built on a memory-mapped file, instead of the system heap.
+When used in that way, libvmmalloc interposes the standard system memory allocation routines, as defined in malloc(3), posix_memalign(3) and malloc_usable_size(3), and provides that all dynamic memory allocations are made from a memory pool built on memory-mapped file, instead of a system heap.
 The memory managed by libvmmalloc may have different attributes, depending on the file system containing the memory-mapped file.
 In particular, libvmmalloc is part of the Non-Volatile Memory Library because it is sometimes useful to use non-volatile memory as a volatile memory pool, leveraging its capacity, cost, or performance characteristics.

-libvmmalloc may be also linked to the program, by providing the *-lvmmalloc argument to the linker.
-Then it becomes the default memory allocator for the program.
+libvmmalloc may be also linked to the program, by providing the -lvmmalloc argument to the linker.
+Then it becomes the default memory allocator for given program.

-NOTE: Due to the fact the library operates on a memory-mapped file, it may not work properly with programs that perform fork(2) not followed by exec(3).
-There are two variants of experimental fork(2) support available in libvmmalloc.
-The desired library behavior may be selected by setting the VMMALLOC_FORK environment variable.
+NOTE: Due to the fact the library operates on a memory-mapped file, it may not work properly with the programs that perform fork(3) not followed by exec(3).
+There are two variants of experimental fork() support available in libvmmalloc.
+The desired library behavior may be selected by setting VMMALLOC_FORK environment variable.
 By default variant #1 is enabled.
-See ENVIRONMENT for more details.
+See ENVIRONMENT section for more details.

 libvmmalloc uses the mmap(2) system call to create a pool of volatile memory.
 The library is most useful when used with Direct Access storage (DAX), which is memory-addressable persistent storage that supports load/store access without being paged via the system page cache.
 A Persistent Memory-aware file system is typically used to provide this type of access.
 Memory-mapping a file from a Persistent Memory-aware file system provides the raw memory pools, and this library supplies the traditional malloc interfaces on top of those pools.

-The memory pool acting as a system heap replacement is created automatically at library initialization time.
-The user may control its location and size by setting the environment variables described in ENVIRONMENT, below.
-The allocated file space is reclaimed when the process terminates or in case of system crash.
+The memory pool acting as a system heap replacement is created automatically at the library initialization time.
+User may control its location and size by setting the environment variables described in ENVIRONMENT section.
+The allocated file space is reclaimed when process terminates or in case of system crash.

 Under normal usage, libvmmalloc will never print messages or intentionally cause the process to exit.
 The library uses pthreads(7) to be fully MT-safe, but never creates or destroys threads itself.
-The library does not make use of any signals, networking, and never calls select(2) or poll(2).
+The library does not make use of any signals, networking, and never calls select() or poll().

-The VMMALLOC_POOL_DIR and VMMALLOC_POOL_SIZE environment variables must be set for libvmmalloc to work properly.
-If either of them is not specified, or if their values are not valid, the library prints an appropriate error message and terminates the process.
-Any other environment variables are optional.
+There are two configuration variables that must be set to make libvmmalloc work properly.
+If any of them is not specified, or if their values are not valid, the library prints the appropriate error message and terminates the process.

 Defines the desired size (in bytes) of the memory pool file.
 It must be not less than the minimum allowed size VMMALLOC_MIN_POOL as defined in <libvmmalloc.h>.